 |Sony A7R« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7R|

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 20D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 20D and the A7 have been discontinued, but can regularly be found used on eBay.
 The 20D was replaced by the Canon 30D, while the A7 was followed by the Sony A7 II.

 Review summary: Canon 20D vs Sony A7

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 20D and the Sony A7?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 20D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.